jeff4/bionotes.github.io/ochem.md

 * 12/30 more stereo problems
 * 12/31/2021 completed absolute v. relative section.
 In general, a lot of bio organic molecules were classified as D(+) or L(-) relative to glyceraldehyde.
 Amino acids were generally L and were based off  of (-)-glyceraldehyde.
 Sugars generally degrade to (+)-glyceraldehyde and are generally D-sugars.
 None of these map cleanly onto R/S CIP sequence rules.
 * 1/01/2022 continued end of chapter 5 problems
-* 1/03/2022 more chapter 5 problems
-* 1/05/2022 more chapter 5 stereochemistry problems
-* 1/06/2022 more chapter 5 stereochemistry problems
-* 1/07/2022 more chapter 5 stereochemistry problems
-* 1/08/2022 more chapter 5 stereochemistry problems
-* 1/10 more chapter 5 stereochemistry problems
-* 1/12 more chapter 5 stereochemistry problems
-* 1/13 more chapter 5 stereochemistry problems
+* 1/02 - 1/14 more chapter 5 stereochemistry problems
 * 1/15 some tougher stereochemistry problems at the end
 * 1/18 some tougher stereochemistry problems at the end
 * 1/19 more problems